975L/XliffBundle/README.md

 - Use `/Resources/sql/TableCreation.sql` to create the table translations.
 The `DROP TABLE` is commented to avoid dropping by mistake.
-This will create a table named `translations` with 3 languages, en, fr ,es
+This will create a table named `translations` with 3 languages: en, fr ,es

 - Use `/Resources/sql/TableContents.sql` to fill the table with some useful translations.
 This part will be updated regurlarly.